Guide to Primitivo wine (Italian Zinfandel)

 DOC and DOCG winemaking areas

 Puglia also has a DOCG zone that makes a very rare, sweet version of Primitivo, bursting with natural sweetness: Primitivo di Manduria Dolce Naturale DOCG.
 This wine is produced in the passito method, from late-harvest grapes dried on the vines until they almost become raisins.
 This drying technique produces wines with very concentrated sugars and flavours.
-The resulting wine must contain not less than 50 g/l of sugar.
-Every year only 25 thousand cases of this boutique wine are produced.
+The resulting wine must not contain less than 50 g/l of sugar .
+This delicious wine is very rare: only 25 thousand cases of this boutique wine is produced per year .

 Salento IGT winemaking area

 Primitivo from Salento IGT boomed in the late 90’s, when careful grape selection and modern winemaking methods brought new life to the varietal.
-Many of the top award-winning Primitivo wines come from Salento IGT, which makes over 16 million 75cl bottles per year.
+Many of the top award-winning Primitivo wines come from Salento IGT, which makes over 16 million 75 cl-sized bottles per year .
 This production area stretches over three administrative provinces in Puglia – Brinidisi, Lecce and Taranto.

 What does IGT mean?